- Research

 Background

-Neuroinflammation plays a critical role in Amyloid-β (Aβ) pathophysiology.
-The cytokine, interleukin-17A (IL-17) is involved in the learning and memory process in the central nervous system and its level was reported to be increased in Alzheimer's disease (AD) brain, while the effect of IL-17 on the course of Aβ has not been well defined.
+Neuroinflammation plays a critical role in amyloid-β (Aβ) pathophysiology.
+The cytokine interleukin-17A (IL-17) is involved in the learning and memory process in the central nervous system, and its level was reported to be increased in Alzheimer's disease (AD) brains, while the effect of IL-17 on the course of Aβ has not been well defined.

 Methods

 Here, we used APP/PS1 mice to detect the IL-17 expression level.
-Primary hippocampal neurons were treated with IL-17, and immunofluorescence was used to investigate whether IL-17 induced neuron damage.
+Primary hippocampal neurons were treated with IL-17, and immunofluorescence was used to investigate whether IL-17 induced neuronal damage.
 At the same time, male C57BL/6 mice were injected with Aβ42 to mimic the Aβ model.
-Then IL-17 neutralizing antibody (IL-17Ab) was used to inject into the lateral ventricle, and the Open field test, Novel Objective Recognition test, Fear condition test were used to detect cognitive function.
-LTP was used to assess synaptic plasticity, molecular biology technology was used to assess the IL-17/TRAF6/NF-κB pathway, and ELISA was used to detect inflammatory factors.
+Then, IL-17 neutralizing antibody (IL-17Ab) was injected into the lateral ventricle, and the open-field test, novel objective recognition test, and fear conditioning test were used to detect cognitive function.
+Long-term potentiation (LTP) was used to assess synaptic plasticity, molecular biology technology was used to assess the IL-17/TRAF6/NF-κB pathway, and ELISA was used to detect inflammatory factors.

 Results

-Altogether, we here found that IL-17 was increased in APP/PS1 mice, and it induced neural damage by the administration to primary hippocampal neurons.
-Interestingly, Using Aβ42 mice, the results showed that the level of IL-17 was increased in Aβ42 model mice, and IL-17Ab could ameliorate Aβ-induced neurotoxicity and cognitive decline in C57BL/6 mice by downregulation the TRAF6/NF-κB pathway.
+Altogether, we found that IL-17 was increased in APP/PS1 mice and induced neural damage by administration to primary hippocampal neurons.
+Interestingly, using Aβ42 mice, the results showed that the level of IL-17 was increased in Aβ42 model mice, and IL-17Ab could ameliorate Aβ-induced neurotoxicity and cognitive decline in 10 C57BL/6 mice by downregulating the TRAF6/NF-κB pathway.

 Conclusion

-These findings highlight the pathogenic role of IL-17 in Aβ induced-synaptic dysfunction and cognitive deficits.
-Inhibition of IL-17 could ameliorate Aβ-induced neurotoxicity and cognitive decline in C57BL/6 mice by downregulation of the TRAF6/NF-κB pathway, which provides new clues for the mechanism of Aβ-induced cognitive impairments, and a basis for therapeutic intervention.
+These findings highlight the pathogenic role of IL-17 in Aβ-induced synaptic dysfunction and cognitive deficits.
+Inhibition of IL-17 could ameliorate Aβ-induced neurotoxicity and cognitive decline in C57BL/6 mice by downregulating the TRAF6/NF-κB pathway, which provides new clues for the mechanism of Aβ-induced cognitive impairments.

 Introduction